jabolina/AI-Searches/README.md

     * Go right
     * Go left

-In this repo, have the DFS, BFS and A* searches implemented(later).
+In this repo, have the DFS, BFS and A* searches implemented.

+   * Depth First Search implemented on class DepthFirstSearch